enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 This make your system full of high-quality notes.

 INTERMEDIATE PACKAGES
-Sometimes spending 10s of hours on an article and get little likes.
-This is because it's hard to know what ideas will speak to your audience.
-A better strategy is to publish small bites of some ideas, and use the feedback to digg start by testing its core insights to your audience.
-This By checking the view, likes, you start to understand which ideas are worth digging though.
-And after a while you can fuse those approved-intermediate packages into a full article.
+Sometimes you spend 10s of hours on an article that flops.
+You never  know what your audience wants and it can be demotivating.
+A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.

+After a while, you have:
+1. Higher

 Faster, not discourage
 BONUS TIP:
 Next time you want your friends to read some article/video you found, summarize its key points.
 They'll be more likely to click and see.
 If they don't, you still have a futureproofed note ready to be turn into content later.